DestinyCS0608/CSC120-FinalProject/README.md

 This Boba Game is a work in progess.
 This game was initial supposed to be a baking game, but I changed it to become a boba game after I went to get boba with some friends.
 In Gillett, there is a whiteboard in the elevator where students can put surveys or polls for everyone to enter.
 One time as I was going to my room, a poll was "What is your fav boba order?"
 I realized that this might be a sign and I decideded to make the change.

 My overall approach was to first sell boba to customers and work out the aesthetics after.
 I wanted to make sure that I can at least give boba to customers first.
 I then worked out how to randomize the topping, size, and flavor the order would be, then after assign different prices to them.
-The aestheticss came after, and I honestly think I got wrapped up into it because I definelty lefy some design choices out that I wanted to implement.
+The aestheticss came after, and I honestly think I got wrapped up into it because I definelty left some design choices out that I wanted to implement.
 For example, I wanted to unlock new flavors, and toppings after the user reaches certain increments of profit like $25, $50, $75, and $100.

 Some exciting new things I learned was the loop to print out strings in a typewriter effect.
 It's so cool!
 Although, I worked with Hash Maps, I appreciated working with them more, and learning new ways to utlize them, like assinging defeault price values to flavors, toppings, and size.
 I also learned how to round deicimals using BigDecimal.

-I think the most important advice I got was from Jordan, who help me come up with how to allow the customers to complain which helps the user know what they messed up.
-And I think that if I went back in time, I will tell myself to work on aestheics later and make sure the framework of the game is solidifed first.
+I think the most important advice I got was from Jordan, who help me come up with how to allow the customers to complain which helps the user know what they messed up

+NEXT STEPS:
+I think that if I went back in time, I will tell myself to work on aestheics later and make sure the framework of the game is solidifed first.
+I wanted to allow iptions for the user's input for example, they can wither write out the full word "small" or just "s".
+This goes for "y/n" and having the option to input "yes/no" too.
+I also wanted to add cafe sounds as as well, which I think would have heightned the experience.
+I also wanted to implement a timer aspect, in which the user has 30 seconds to unput the right order.
+I did test that out, but it seems liked it was too stressful for users to both remember the customer's order and type it in under 30 seconds.
+Maybe once the game reached a certain level, a timer can be implemented.
+I also wanted to eventually have the barista restock on cups, and ice.
+All in all, I had high goals I wnated to achieve but sadly couldn't do it all under the time I had.
+Maybe next time, I can work with somebody else!

+THANK YOU!
 I liked to thank eveyrone who helped me with my codebase and other attributes!

 Sources that I used to help me with my code!